markekraus/PlayMakerDocumenter/README.md

 ## Example Output

-You can see example FSM docs [here](Examples/FsmDocs).
+You can see example FSM docs at [Examples/FsmDocs](Examples/FsmDocs).

 ## Usage

-This mod is primarily used by other mods or in conjunction with [UnityExplorer](https://github.com/yukieiji/UnityExplorer) (yukieji's fork) for reverse engineering [PlayMaker](https://hutonggames.com/) FSMs.
+This mod is primarily used by other mods or in conjunction with [UnityExplorer](https://github.com/yukieiji/UnityExplorer) (yukieiji's fork) for reverse engineering [PlayMaker](https://hutonggames.com/) FSMs.
 Currently, this mod cannot be used on its own.
 Maybe one day I'll make a UI for it.